 Once the School Nurse or designee has determined when the positive individual was on campus and the classroom / activity / or program they were engaged in, the School Nurse will issue a Notification of Positive COVID-19 Case to parents/guardians instructing them to monitor their child for symptoms and what to do if their child develops symptoms.

-The final step is to complete the HISD COVID-19 Case Reporting eForm.
+The final step is to complete the HISD COVID-19 Case Reporting eForm for students.
+Staff will be self reporting their confirmed COVID-19 positive information.